DanySK/upgradle/README.md

 In case the desired label is not available in the repository for which the PR is being prepared, a new label with the desired name and color will be added.

+### Specifying the commit author

+`author` is used to determine which name and email address is to be associated for the generated commits and directly relate to git config.
+It's advised to at least use a real email address.

+* `name` - Relates to `git config user.name`, defaults to `UpGradle [Bot]`
+* `email` - Relates to `git config user.email`, defaults to `<>`

+N.B.
+The author of the pull-request only depends on the owner of the `GITHUB_TOKEN`

 ### Working example